Tux/Release-Checklist/Checklist.md

 Have examples of your code.
 Preferably both in the EXAMPLES section of the pod, as in a folder names examples.

+It is good practice to use your example code/scripts in your documentation too, as that gives you a two-way check (additional to your tests).
+Even better if the test scripts can be used as examples.

 # Test coverage